-The Company has incurred substantial net losses since its inception to date and anticipates possible future losses
+The Company has incurred substantial net losses since its inception to date

-The Company has incurred substantial net losses since its inception in 2013 and experienced an adjusted operating loss pre-exceptionals of £2.7 million for the year ended 31 December 2018.
-To date, the Company has been financed primarily by capital contributions from its investors.
-The Company has not achieved a profit on its ordinary activities before taxation in any financial year and may continue to make losses on its ordinary activities before taxation in the future while it pursues its growth strategy.
-In addition, the Company will continue to incur significant capital and operating expense in coming years in connection with such strategy.
+The Company has incurred substantial net losses since its inception in 2013; however, for the year ended 31 December 2021 the company has reported a net profit before tax of £3.2m.
+Provided the Company continues to generate profits in addition to the capital contributions from its investors the Company should be able to continue to incur significant capital and operating expense in coming years in connection with its growth strategy.
 Over the next few years such expenses will include investment in its existing core matching engine and other technology developments, alongside brand development and marketing activities and potential increases in personnel.
-In order to become profitable, the Company will need to increase Member numbers and enhance trading volumes or reduce costs and expenses; there is no certainty that the Company will be able to achieve the appropriate efficiency targets to enable it to build sufficient profitability.